-In fact, many of the frustrations that retailers voice over the holiday are easy to counteract with a smart pricing strategy.
+In fact, many of the frustrations that companies voice over the holiday are easy to counteract with a smart pricing strategy.

-How to make Black Friday work for youIf retailers should participate in Black Friday, how do they make the holiday work for them?
+How to make Black Friday work for youIf shops should participate in Black Friday, how do they make the holiday work for them?

 In this section, we’ll detail four steps to take to make the hype around the holiday do the hard work of attracting ready buyers to your website while maximizing your profitability.